On packing dijoins in digraphs and weighted digraphs: Introduction

-\paragraph{Decompose, Lift, and Reduce} We \emph{reduce} the problem of finding a weighted packing of dijoins, and more generally $k$-dijoins, of size $\tau$ in a weighted digraph $(D,w)$ to the same problem in a set of weighted $(\tau,\tau+1)$-bipartite digraphs.
+\paragraph{Decompose, Lift, and Reduce.} We \emph{reduce} the problem of finding a weighted packing of dijoins, and more generally $k$-dijoins, of size $\tau$ in a weighted digraph $(D,w)$ to the same problem in a set of weighted $(\tau,\tau+1)$-bipartite digraphs.
 This is done via \emph{Decompose-and-Lift}, a flexible and versatile operation applied to $(D,w)$ which can preserve planarity, adhere to equitability, and can also be done for unweighted digraphs if $\tau\geq 3$.
-The weighted $(\tau,\tau+1)$-bipartite digraphs encountered can be picked to be sink-regular or balanced, though it is the former that is most useful for us.
-Subsequently, we prove the four principal results for sink-regular weighted $(\tau,\tau+1)$-bipartite digraphs, and then use the Decompose, Lift, and Reduce procedure to deduce the results for all weighted digraphs.
+The weighted $(\tau,\tau+1)$-bipartite digraphs encountered can be picked to be sink-regular or balanced, though it is the former that is most useful in this paper.
+We prove the four principal results for sink-regular weighted $(\tau,\tau+1)$-bipartite digraphs, and then use the Decompose, Lift, and Reduce procedure to deduce the results for all weighted digraphs.
+The procedure is explained in \S\ref{sec:DLR}, and the technical proofs appear in the appendix \S\ref{sec:DLRproof}.